- Great DPS output.

 Terror is one of the Hunters with the highest damage-potential thanks to the Demon bonus.
 This makes him a great target for a three-star upgrade in most Hunter drafts that use him.
 That said, if your lineup lacks a good frontline with enough control, he might end up dying too quickly to have a big impact.

 Mirana received a couple of considerable buffs, which made her a playable unit.
 She is not amazing, but she has very decent stats, which is usually good enough for a Hunters lineup.
 Her ultimate is still not amazing (she Leaps out of the range of your proximity auras (which reduces her DPS and she often hits non-important units with the Arrow).
 That said, her ability is great versus the creep waves and sometimes she wastes the time of Assassins that focus her by leaping away.

 The strongest physical AoE damage dealer in the game.
 It’s important to know that modifiers from items work on her split shot.
 This means that putting a Daedalus or Maelstrom on her is much more efficient than on most other heroes and at two stars she can easily become your main damage dealer.
+The Ace effect is also great because your ranged Hunters often focus the same frontline target and get a damage boost.
 As if her damage is not enough: she also has a crowd control component in her ultimate – Stone Gaze.
 (She is also great for getting the (2) Scaled synergy versus Mages.)
 Obviously, the drawback is that she is a rare Ace hero.
-Having Tide + Slardar on the board makes it easier to find her (she is the Scaled Ace), so Tide is a high priority frontline hero for a Hunters start.
-You can always keep one Slardar on the bench to put on the board when you're rolling even if you don't intend to use Slardar in your final lineup.

 Blight Stone: it gives more value in a Hunters lineup than in